Denver, North Carolina: Events

 Town festivals have included the annual Strawberry Festival held in May and the Denver Days festival held every September.
 Each year, Denver hosts its annual Camp Meeting at the Rock Springs Campground in the summer, and has done so since 1794.
 A Farmers' market is held on Saturdays from mid-April through September at Rock Springs Elementary School.

 The East Lincoln Betterment Association hosts its annual Christmas Parade in Denver every first Saturday of December.
-The parade route is generally north along NC Business 16 from Haggers Ferry Rd. and ends just before the intersection of Unity Church Rd. and NC Business 16.
+The parade route is generally north along NC Business 16 from Hagers Ferry Rd. and ends just before the intersection of Unity Church Rd. and NC Business 16.